fusion5/agmanuscript/README.md

     --input-text-file ./data/manuscript.in
 ```

-Bere, `dictionary.bin` is the dictionary generated using `ag-mkdictionary`, and manuscript.in is
+Here, `dictionary.bin` is the dictionary generated using `ag-mkdictionary`, and `manuscript.in` is
-a text file containing the words
+a text file containing unseparated words.
+The output format is still a work in progress for now.

 ## Development guidelines